-POYA INTERNATIONAL CO., LTD. STATEMENT OF CHANGES IN PROPERTY, PLANT AND EQUIPMENT- ACCUMULATED DEPRECIATION FOR THE YEAR ENDED DECEMBER 31, 2021 (Expressed in thousands of New Taiwan dollars)
+POYA INTERNATIONAL CO., LTD. STATEMENT OF CHANGES IN PROPERTY, PLANT AND EQUIPMENT- ACCUMULATED DEPRECIATION

+FOR THE YEAR ENDED DECEMBER 31, 2021

 Please refer to Note 6(5) for the information related to property, plant and equipment, and Note 4(10) for the method to determine depreciation and useful lives for assets.